Posted 08.28.2022 by Josh Krakauer

 Developers follow influencers who share helpful tips.
 Whether through paid or unpaid partnerships, you should leverage influencer marketing in your social media marketing as much as possible.

 Here are examples of tools you can use in your marketing strategy to find the best influencers for your product:

 When you’ve developed a product to improve your audience’s workflow, it’s only natural that you’ll want to talk about how great you think it is.

 But if your tool isn’t communicated in a way that speaks to developers, they’ll be more likely to see your enthusiasm as social media spam.

-According to one software developer surveyed in our study, it would be wise for brands to consider reducing “10-things every developer should know” threads and post things that are actually useful like interview[s], coding tips, etc.
+According to one software developer in our study, it would be wise for brands to consider reducing “10-things every developer should know” threads and post useful things like interview[s], coding tips, etc.